aws-samples/sample-awsaiops-helpdesk-bedrock-connect-lex/README.md

-# Multi-agent IT operations sample for Amazon Bedrock
+# Sample Multi-agent IT operations sample

 A sample demonstrating multi-agent collaboration with Amazon Bedrock, Amazon Connect and Amazon Lex to automate EC2, SSM, Backup, and Support operations using AWS Lambda.